web3privacy/hackathon-2025-berlin/hacker-manual.md

 - Opening Time: Nonstop (Fri 21:00 - Sun 18:00)
 - Venue location: TBA

 An open space for permissionless discourse and knowledge sharing.
-Featuring intimate discussion circles (10-15 builders) where participants share research, debate implementations, explore controversial ideas, and discuss digital sovereignty, privacy tech, and the cutting edge of decentralized infrastructure in an unfiltered environment.
+Featuring intimate discussion circles (10-15 builders) where participants share research, debate implementations, explore controversial ideas, and discuss in an unfiltered environment.
 Anyone can initiate a session (30-60 minutes).
 Format is self-organized. **Zero data collection — no recording, no photos, no metadata**.

 #### How to initiate a session